 In addition to compensation for board membership, the board determines the compensation for special committee membership when the committee is established.
-There was no cash retainer in connection with the special committee that was in place during 2023.
+There was no cash retainer in connection with the special committee that was in place until February 2024.

 Equity based compensation